5 Reasons To Start Work Early Tomorrow

 Traffic jams, being packed into a train carriage, unable to get a seat or being swept along in a wave of pedestrians are all symptoms of the rush hour.

-Cruising to work uninhibited, strolling onto and getting a seat on the train or just being able to walk along a quiet street in the morning are all much nicer ways to start the day, will help to get you in the right frame of mind and generally is a better way to prepare for the office.
+Cruising to work uninhibited, strolling onto and getting a seat on the train or just being able to walk along a quiet street in the early morning are all much nicer ways to start the day, will help to get you in the right frame of mind and generally is a better way to prepare for the office.

 2. You’ll get some quality time

-Arriving at the office before your colleagues is a very effective way to focus on work and avoid the usual distractions of a busy office.
+Another advantage to coming to work early is that arriving at the office before your colleagues is a very effective way to focus on work and avoid the usual distractions of a busy office.

 Being able to concentrate wholly on your workload makes for a super-productive period and you’ll find that it’s potentially the most beneficial time of the day.